For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 This irreproducibility correlates to an enormous amount of wasted time and money; a paper by Andrew Bradbury in 2015 estimated that $1.6 billion was spent on poorly characterized antibodies worldwide2.
 Since this paper was written, this estimate has more than doubled to $3.5 billion3.

 Overcoming the reproducibility crisis will be both a group and individual effort, but there are some simple changes we can make to improve the reproducibility of our work.

 Figure 2: Examples of how many papers are affected by non-specific antibodies from Abcam’s Reproducible Science Week webinars.
 Speakers: Andrew Bradbury, Pablo Engel, Peter McPherson, and Angelo De Marzo.

-Choosing the most reliable type of antibody is a simple solution to avoiding irreproducibility.
-To achieve accurate, reproducible results, the antibodies used in your research need to have high specificity and low batch-to-batch variability but these factors differ between polyclonal, monoclonal, and recombinant monoclonal antibodies.
+To achieve accurate, reproducible results, the antibodies we use in our research need to have high specificity and batch-to-batch consistency, but these factors differ between polyclonal, monoclonal, and recombinant monoclonal antibodies.

-Validating your antibodies before use is essential to ensure application-specific performance, regardless of the antibody type being used.
-However, selecting highly specific and reproducible antibodies can reduce the time and resources required for validation.
+Validating antibodies before use is essential to ensure application-specific performance.
+Our recombinantly manufactured antibodies offer high specificity and reproducibility, reducing the time and resources required for validation.

 Figure 3: Abcam's recombinant anti-TLE1 [EPR9386(2)] antibody (left) being tested on knock-out and wild-type samples against our monoclonal anti-TLE1 [OTI1F5] antibody (right).

-Whether it’s ensuring correct validation of reagents in your application, optimizing data analysis, or making the switch to recombinant antibodies, you can have a vital role in improving scientific reproducibility.
+Taking small steps to improve reproducibility in our own experiments can have a large impact on the wider scientific community.
+Whether it’s ensuring correct validation of reagents in your application, optimizing data analysis, or making the switch to recombinant antibodies, by working together, we can tackle the reproducibility crisis.